February 2015 Competition

 Group 5: Education; psychology; social work; career guidance; and related fields.

-In the application form, applicants will be asked to indicate which of the five groups they consider most appropriate for their proposal, and to select a primary discipline and area of research from a detailed list on the application form.
-Adjudication committees will be created based on these groups, according to the number and nature of applications received.
+In the application form, applicants will be asked to indicate which of the five groups they consider most appropriate for their proposal, and to select a primary discipline and area of research from a detailed list available on the application form.

 Applicants may contact SSHRC to discuss group selection.